chyla/OutputMatchTestingTool/README.md

 ### Manual

-Binaries packages can be downloaded from the
+Binary packages can be downloaded from the
 [GitHub projects releases page](https://github.com/chyla/OutputMatchTestingTool/releases).

 Download the binaries and place them in your PATH.